 They claim that this means a nearly instantaneous calorie-free buzz for the drinker without actually drinking.
-But like all novel trends in inebriation, experts are warning that smoking alcohol is dangerous and possibly deadly.
+But like all alcohol trends, experts are warning that smoking alcohol is dangerous and possibly deadly.

 Inhaling alcohol allows it to bypass the body’s natural filtration system.
 Organs like the stomach, liver, and intestines normally attempt to filter out toxins.
 In the case of over consumption of alcohol, the body may trigger a vomit response in order to remove excess alcohol, but with inhaled alcohol, there is nothing in the system that can be removed, the alcohol goes directly to the brain and over consumption can mean alcohol poisoning and death.